Yevan David: Formula 4 (2024)

 David made his single-seater debut in the 2024 Formula 4 UAE Championship with Saintéloc Racing; he scored no points and placed twenty-sixth in the standings, with a best finish of thirteenth at Dubai and Yas Marina.
 His main campaign was in the F4 Spanish Championship, where he contested all bar the final round as he clinched nineteenth overall with a best finish of seventh at Jarama and Aragón.
 He then represented Sri Lanka in the FIA Motorsport Games F4 Cup: taking pole position in qualifying, he dropped to third in the qualification race after a battle with Andrés Cárdenas of Peru.
 He maintained third on-the-road in the medal race before his demotion to eleventh with track limits penalties.

-Formula Three (2024–present)
+Formula 3 (2024–present)

 2024: Debut in Eurocup-3 and Euroformula Open

 David debuted in Formula Three with Saintéloc as he replaced the injured Finley Green in the fifth round of Eurocup-3 at Zandvoort, where he finished tenth and seventh.
-He further contested the final round of the Euroformula Open Championship at Monza with Motopark as a guest driver; he took his maiden junior formulae victories in the first and third races, with a third-placed finish in race two.
+He further contested the final round of the Euroformula Open Championship at Monza with Motopark as a guest driver; David took his maiden junior formulae victories in the first and third races, with a third-placed finish in race two.